 No matter your favorite food, downtown Apex will have a restaurant you’ll love.
 If you want a warm bowl of pasta, Daniel’s Restaurant and Catering is the spot for you.
 For local, farm to table fare, The Provincial is the perfect place to check out.
-If you want a laid back atmosphere, head to Doherty’s Irish Pub for live music and daily specials, or to Salem Street Pub for a great burger and local beer.
+If you want a laid back atmosphere, head to Doherty’s Irish Pub for live music and daily specials, or to Salem Street Pub for a delicious burger, local beer, and Midnight Moon Moonshine.

 Although outside of downtown Raleigh, Apex has tons of shopping opportunities along main street.
 The Rusty Bucket is a great place to look for furnishings for your home.
 They create custom furniture like tables, and most of their products are a cozy, country style to warm up your home.

 Next you can head over to Moon & Lola for nationally acclaimed jewelry.
 Featured in Cosmopolitan, InStyle, and O Magazine, you’re sure to love these personal pieces.

 If you want a more interactive shopping experience, you can buy yarn at Downtown Knits and then take a class to learn how to knit it into a scarf or some socks!
 They also offer classes for punch needling, sewing, crochet, and more.

 For produce shopping, you can visit the Apex Farmers Market.
 Every Saturday morning, they feature foods from local farmers and are dedicated to encouraging health and wellness in the Apex community.

 Apex has lots of outdoor places for fun, including the 23 acre Jaycee Park and 160 acre Apex Community Park.
 The Jaycee Park is a great place, close to downtown Apex, to bring the family on the weekend.
 They have ball fields and sheltered picnic areas for the whole day or just an afternoon outside.